Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Dialog-Act Classifier

 \section{Dialog-Act Classifier}

 This classifier is used for categorizing the user input as one the supported dialog acts: \emph{greeting}, \emph{farewell}, \emph{negative reaction}, \emph{positive reaction}, \emph{concern} and \emph{query}.
-The classifier was trained on utterances extracted from early chats labeled for their dialog act.
-Input texts that are classified with one of the first $4$ dialog act types are responded with corresponding generic texts.
-For example, a greeting (e.g., `Hi') is responded with ``Hello, what are your thoughts about the COVID-19 vaccine?''.
+The classifier was trained on utterances extracted from early chats labeled for their dialog act. \systemname responds to input texts that are classified with one of the first $4$ dialog act types with corresponding generic texts.
+For example, a response to a greeting (e.g., `Hi') is ``Hello, what are your thoughts about the COVID-19 vaccine?''.
 Utterances classified as either \emph{concern} or \emph{query} are passed to the Intent Classifier.